-Seoul, New York, Paris and Tokyo — besides being universally loved by Filipinos, all these cities have another thing in common.
+Seoul, New York, Paris, and Tokyo — besides being universally loved by Filipinos, all these cities have another thing in common.
 They all require us to apply for visas beforehand!

 To those of us who have made it our life goal to visit every country in the world, applying for a visa will be a part of the experience about 70% of the time.
-Philippine passport holders can only travel to at most 66 territories without this crucial document, which leaves us with over thrice as many more to worry about.
+Philippine passport holders can only travel to at least 60 territories without this crucial document, which leaves us with over thrice as many more to worry about.
 These include the six frequently travelled or talked about destinations by Filipinos — South Korea, Japan, Australia, Canada, United States of America, and the European continent.